Elevation Training Mask

 Making sure you get enough oxygen is critical to completing a proper workout.
-That's why I was surprised to hear of a product that's designed to LIMIT how much you can breath.
+That's why I was surprised to hear of a product that's designed to LIMIT how much you can breathe.
 It's called an "elevation training mask."
-It's a mask that goes over your nose and mouth, with valves you can adjust to limit how much air you can breath in.
+It's a mask that goes over your nose and mouth, with valves you can adjust to limit how much air you can breathe in.

 Adjust the valves to be more restrictive and it's supposedly like working out at a higher altitude.
 To simulate lower altitudes, increase the airflow.
 By making workouts more difficult, the mask can supposedly help improve your overall fitness.

 The concept is simple but ignores a couple of important facts about training in higher altitudes.
 The first is the mistaken belief that the composition of air is different as you go higher or lower.
 It's not.
 By volume, dry air is made up of about 78.09% nitrogen, 20.93% oxygen, 0.93% argon, 0.03% carbon dioxide and small amounts of other gases.
 It doesn't matter if you're measuring the air at sea level or a mile up a mountain.

 What changes is the WEIGHT of the air.
 The higher you go, the less weight the air exerts on you.

 Think of it like a diver going underwater.
 The deeper a diver goes, the more water that's over his head and the greater the pressure.
 When you're at sea level, there's a whole lot of air over you and a lot of pressure being exerted.
 As you move to higher altitudes, there's less air on top of you and less pressure bearing down.